Is solar PV a good investment?

 By Sarah Ingrams

-If you're wondering whether solar panels are a good investment, read on to find out when your solar PV system will start paying you back.
+If you're wondering are solar panels worth it and whether they are a good investment, read on to find out when your solar PV system will start paying you back.

 Solar panels are expensive, but will they pay their own way and earn you money into the bargain?
-Read on and find out more.
+And will they affect the value of your home?
+Read on to find out more.

-Solar panels are often marketed as a way for you to make money, as well as to save on your own electricity bills.
-This is because you can get paid for the electricity your solar photovoltaic (PV) panels produce.
+Solar panels are often marketed as a way for you to make money, as well as to save on your electricity bills and reduce your carbon footprint.
+This is because you can get paid for the electricity that your solar photovoltaic (PV) panels produce.

 Investing in solar panels: need to know